Greetings, and Welcome to the Fall 2019

-Just as the treatment of CNS cancers is multidisciplinary in nature, so too should our Section strive to foster collaboration with our societies in other disciplines related to CNS tumors.
-For years, we have done this with Society for Neuro-Oncology and now I have asked Rohan Ramakrishna, MD FAANS, to serve a similar role in building our relationships with American Society for Radiation Oncology (ASTRO) and the Radiosurgery Society (RSS).
+Just as the treatment of CNS cancers is multidisciplinary in nature, our Section should strive to foster collaboration with societies in other disciplines related to CNS tumors.
+For years, we have done this with Society for Neuro-Oncology (see report from our SNO liaison and recently elected SNO President Gelareh Zadeh, MD, PhD, FAANS) and now I have asked Rohan Ramakrishna, MD, FAANS, to serve a similar role in building our relationships with the American Society for Radiation Oncology (ASTRO) and the Radiosurgery Society (RSS).

 As has occurred with many academic organizations, the Tumor Section has seen a rise in people seeking to generate data via membership surveys.
 We have sought to formalize the process by which surveys are sent to our members and how data is collected from these through a committee (Dr. Ramakrishna, Jonathan Sherman, MD, FAANS, and Chetan Bettegowda, MD, FAANS) that screens these surveys and makes suggested edits before they are sent to our members, ensuring that they generate the most robust data possible.
-A survey on the frequency with which cases are referred for definitive resection after biopsy was already launched through this committee by Costas Hadjipanayis, MD, PhD, FAANS.
-Please be on the lookout for other important membership surveys on language mapping, midline gliomas and hospice, which will help guide the course of our field through guidelines and best practice paradigm development.
+A survey on frequency with which cases are referred for definitive resection after biopsy was launched through this committee by Dr. Costas Hadjipanayis and has since been published in the Journal of Neuro-Oncology.
+A survey on language mapping was completed by George Samandouras , MD, and we look forward to hearing those results soon.
+Please be on the lookout for other important membership surveys on midline gliomas and hospice launching soon.
+These studies help guide the course of our field through guidelines and best practice paradigm development.

-Our international committee, led by Ric Komotar, MD, FAANS (see report) continues to grow our partnerships outside the U.S. These efforts include expanding our international observership programs to enable neurosurgeons from developing countries to observe tumor surgeries at major American centers.
+Our international committee, led by Ric Komotar, MD, FAANS, continues to grow our partnerships outside the U.S. These efforts include expanding our international observership programs to enable neurosurgeons from developing countries to observe tumor surgeries at major American centers.
 Dr. Komotar spearheaded this effort in Argentina through industry support, enabling Alexis Morell, MD, the first awardee of the International Observership Program, to observe 250 brain tumor surgeries during a three month experience in the Brain Tumor Program of the University of Miami.
+Dr. Morell will be summarizing his experience in a presentation at the 2019 CNS annual meeting.
+The second recipient of this support, Franco Rubino, has begun his observership.
 Clark Chen, MD, PhD, FAANS, is making similar efforts to establish an observership program with China.

 Manish K. Aghi, MD, PhD, FAANS